Where will we meet at the Capitol?

 Where can you park?

-Metered parking lots surround the Capitol and will say Public Parking.
-Lot F, Lot AA, Lot H, and Lot Q are good options.
-Here is a map of the public parking locations.
+Metered parking lots surround the Capitol complex, and will say Public Parking.
+I would recommend Lot C, Lot AA, Lot Q, and Ramp F. Again, here is a map of the Capitol complex with the public parking locations.
 The meters take $1 and $5 bills, quarters and Visa/Master Cards.
 The cost is $1.50 per hour.

 What is expected of you?